levon003/HealthBlogRec/README.md

 If any portion of this project is useful to you, please cite the following paper:

 >Zachary Levonian, Matthew Zent, Ngan Nguyen, Matthew McNamara, Loren Terveen, and Svetlana Yarosh.
-2022.
-“Some other poor soul’s problems”: a peer recommendation intervention for health-related social support. arXiv:2209.04973 (September 2022), 58 pages. http://arxiv.org/abs/2209.04973
+2025.
+Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment. _Proc.
+ACM Hum.-Comput.
+Interact._ 9, 2, Article CSCW146 (April 2025), 59 pages. https://doi.org/10.1145/3711044

+A preprint is available on arXiv: <http://arxiv.org/abs/2209.04973>

 The project was started in January 2021, a field study with the system was conducted August - December 2021, and a results write-up was submitted to the CSCW conference in July 2022.
 After a round of major revisions, a rejection, and another round of major revisions, the paper was accepted to CSCW 2025 in September 2024.
 All development occurred in a private repository hosted [here](https://github.com/umncs-caringbridge/recsys-peer-match) (git logs [here](/gitlog.txt)).